kritiyer/AngioNet/README.md

 ```
 The output is an untrained model with AngioNet architecture that you can fine-tune with your own data using the keras model API (https://www.tensorflow.org/api_docs/python/tf/keras/Model).
 To use a pre-trained model, please see: Software as a Service Platform.

 If training on your own data, please ensure images are 512x512 grayscale images.
+The input images should be normalized to the range [0,1].
 Label images are expected to be binary images where 0 is a background pixel and 1 is a vessel pixel.

 ## Software as a Service Platform
 We are in the process of creating a Software as a Service platform to allow anyone to segment their images with our optimized weights.
 For further information, please contact `techtransfer@umich.edu`